-At year-end 2023, Athora Belgium has yearly renewal term reinsurance treaties with external reinsurers to reduce underwriting volatility related to mortality and disability risk.
-In addition, Athora Belgium has also two intra-group quota share reinsurance treaty with Athora Ireland and Athora Re Plc (Bermuda) to reduce the lapse, longevity and market risk associated with a part of the Group life business portfolio and a part of the Individual traditional business portfolio respectively.
+At year-end 2024, Athora Belgium has yearly renewal term reinsurance treaties with external reinsurers to reduce underwriting volatility related to mortality and disability risk.
+In addition, Athora Belgium has also two intra-group quotas share reinsurance treaties with Athora Ireland and Athora Re Plc (Bermuda) to transfer the underwriting and market risks associated with a part of the Group life business portfolio and a part of the Individual traditional business portfolio respectively.